-On Monday the 17th of February the newest inscriptions to the UNESCO Memory of the World New Zealand Register were made at a ceremony at National Library of New Zealand.
+On Monday the 17th of February 2020 the newest inscriptions to the UNESCO Memory of the World New Zealand Register were made at a ceremony at the National Library of New Zealand.

 Precious documentary heritage is added yearly to the register in recognition of its significance to New Zealand history.

 To celebrate the taonga inscribed on the UNESCO Memory of the World New Zealand Register, representatives from Auckland Public Library, Ngā Taonga Sound & Vision, Hocken Collections, and the Alexander Turnbull Library spoke about the items from these collections, why they were selected and why they are important to the history of New Zealand.

 National Commission Chair Robyn Baker spoke and acknowledged the five new inscriptions covering radio recordings from the Second World War, early climate records, life documented in 1800s Hokianga through glass plate negatives, the public health research of Muriel Bell, and Sir Julius von Haast’s science correspondence.

 The C P Dawes Collection (Charlie Dawes) is an extensive photographic record of the Hokianga in the last decades of the 19th century and first decades of the 20th.
 It is comprised of 3 separate accessions of glass plate negatives totalling almost 2200 items, and around 100 original prints.
 Additionally, Auckland Libraries holds the photographer’s camera.